Binary Funding Impacts in Derivative Valuation: Modeling

 and we denote $s^\epsilon\coloneqq R^\epsilon -r$.

-Now, let us think of $V$ as the bank's summed profit/loss and consider two cases.
-First, if the dealer does not enter the contract exchanging $\frC$, the bank will have $B^\epsilon_{\btau}$ at $\btau$.
-Second, the dealer can enter the contract with a certain initial price, say $p\in \dsR$, for the contract from the counterparty.
-Then, the bank's initial wealth is $\epsilon +p$, namely
+Now, let us regard $V$ as the bank's summed profit/loss and consider two cases.
+First, if the bank does not enter the contract exchanging $\frC$, the bank will have $B^\epsilon_{\btau}$ at $\btau$.
+Second, the bank can enter the contract with a certain initial price, denoted by $p\in \dsR$, for the contract from the counterparty.
+We will investigate a fair value $p \in \dsR$ taking the opportunity cost of not entering the contract into account. \begin{definition} Let $p\in \dsR$ and $\varphi$ be an $\dsR^{n+2}$-valued $\dsG$-predictable process.
+We call $p$ and $\varphi$ the \textit{replicating price} and \textit{replicating strategy} of $(\epsilon, m, \frC)$, respectively, if $V_{\btau}(p+\epsilon, \varphi, \frC) = B^\epsilon_{\btau}$. \end{definition} By (\ref{selfd}) together with (\ref{non-defaultable}), (\ref{defaultable}), (\ref{sde:margin}), (\ref{cond:margin1}), (\ref{cond:margin2}), (\ref{sde:repo}), (\ref{cond:repo}), (\ref{sde:funding}), it is easy to confirm that the replicating price can be obtained by:

-The dealer gains from investing in risky assets and accounts.
-These revenues are used to pay the cash-flows $\frC$.
-Thus, in (\ref{selfd}), represents the hedging error between the investment and cash-flows.
-Recall that we consider complete markets (there are $n+2$ sources of randomness, $(W, \tau^H, \tau^C)$, and $n+2$ hedging assets $\pi$).
-Therefore, we can expect that we can find a hedging strategy that replicates the cash-flows with null hedging error up to termination of the contract, either by the maturity or default.
-For example, if $\epsilon=0$, we can expect to find $(V, \pi)$ such that $V_{\btau} =0$.
-However, since the opportunity cost for the bank is the profit/loss from \textit{legacy portfolio}, the portfolio value at $\btau$ should be compared with $B^\epsilon_{\btau}$, i.e., we seek to find $(V, \pi)$ such that